Downtown (Petula Clark song)

-"Downtown" is a song written and produced by Tony Hatch.
-The 1964 version recorded by Petula Clark became an international hit, reaching number one on the Billboard Hot 100 and number two on the UK Singles Chart.
+"Downtown" is a song written and produced by English composer Tony Hatch.
+Its lyrics speak of going to spend time in an urban downtown as a means of escape from everyday life.
+The 1964 version recorded by British singer Petula Clark became an international hit, reaching number one on the Billboard Hot 100 and number two on the UK Singles Chart.
 Hatch received the 1981 Ivor Novello award for Best Song Musically and Lyrically.

-The song has been covered by many singers, including Dolly Parton, Emma Bunton and The Saw Doctors.
+The song has been covered by many singers, including Dolly Parton, Emma Bunton and the Saw Doctors.
+Frank Sinatra recorded it on his album Strangers in the Night in 1966.

 Composition

 Tony Hatch first worked with Petula Clark when he assisted her producer Alan A. Freeman on her 1961 No. 1 hit "Sailor".
 In 1963 Freeman asked Hatch to take over as Clark's regular producer.
 Hatch subsequently produced five English-language singles for Clark, none of which charted.

-In the autumn of 1964 Hatch made his first visit to New York City, spending three days there in search of material from music publishers for the artists he was producing.
+In late 1964 Hatch made his first visit to New York City, spending three days there in search of material from music publishers for the artists he was producing.
 He recalled, "I was staying at a hotel on Central Park and I wandered down to Broadway and to Times Square and, naively, I thought I was downtown. ...
 I loved the whole atmosphere there and the [music] came to me very, very quickly".
-He was standing on the corner of 48th Street waiting for the traffic lights to change, looking towards Times Square when "the melody first came to me, just as the neon signs went on."
+He was standing on the corner of 48th Street in Midtown, waiting for the traffic lights to change and looking towards Times Square when "the melody first came to me, just as the neon signs went on."

-Hatch envisioned his embryonic composition "as a sort of doo wop R&B song" which he thought to eventually pitch to The Drifters: He had scored his biggest success to date with The Searchers' "Sugar and Spice" modelled on The Drifters' hit "Sweets for My Sweet", and had also produced a cover version of The Drifters' "Up on the Roof" for Julie Grant.
+Hatch envisioned his embryonic composition "as a sort of doo wop R&B song", which he thought to eventually pitch to the Drifters: He had scored his biggest success to date with the Searchers' "Sugar and Spice" modelled on the Drifters' hit "Sweets for My Sweet", and had also produced a cover version of the Drifters' "Up on the Roof" for Julie Grant.
 It has been said that Hatch gave Julie Grant the opportunity to record "Downtown" which Grant turned down, but this does not accord with Hatch's statement that he played "Downtown" for Petula Clark within a few days of conceiving the melody and only completed the song's lyrics after Clark had asked to record it.
-Hatch has also said that prior to Clark's expressed interest in "Downtown", "it never occurred to me that a white woman could even sing it."
+Hatch has also said that, before Clark expressed interest in "Downtown", "it never occurred to me that a white woman could even sing it."
 Hatch has subsequently denied originally offering "Downtown" to the Drifters.